chiyu1203/UnityDataAnalysis/README.md

     "overwrite_curated_dataset": boolean, whether to overwrite the existing HDF file or not.
 If True, delete the old curated dataset.

-    "dont_save_output": boolean, whether to save any output (including dataset and figures) during data analysis.
-If True, then do not save any output
+    "save_output": boolean, whether to save any output (including dataset and figures) during data analysis.
+If True, then save any output

+    "agents_shared_across_vrs": boolean, a helper argument to check whether the agent's location is shared across VR setup or not.

     "time_series_analysis": boolean, analyse where animals move across trials.
 If True, select a fileter method to remove tracking noise, If false, spatial discretisation will be applied to analyse animal's trajectory.

     "filtering_method": 'sg_filter', default is to use savgol_filter.
 Any string other than that will lead to no filter.

     "plotting_trajectory": boolean, whether to plot the trajectory of the animals in the experiment.

-    "plotting_event_related_trajectory": boolean, whether to plot a heat map of animal's trajectory after the stimulus onset

-    "plotting_deceleration_accerleration": boolean, whether to plot average deceleration and accerleration onset of the animals (this is still under construction)

     "load_individual_data" and "select_animals_by_condition": boolean, these are used in the jypter notebook to extract specific animals for analysis.
 If both are True, you need to specify what condition in a dictionary.
 If either of them is False, all animals in the database will be included.

+    "active_trials_only": boolean, a helper argument to extract animals whose walking distance pass certain threshold.

+    "align_with_isi_onset": boolean, use together with analysis_window, if True, then 0 in analysis_window means the onset of inter-stimulus interval; if False, then 0 means the onset of stimuli.

     "graph_colour_code": array of string, just a helper array to know which colour is used.